-- Happens at work, on company property or on company business; - · Needs medical attention; - May or may not need time away from work; and - · Was caused by the job.
+- Happens at work, on company property or on company business.

+- Needs medical attention.

+- May or may not need time away from work.

+- Was caused by the job.

-Is a disease caused by work the same thing as a work injury?
+If I am diagnosed with a disease caused by work, does this qualify as a work injury?